DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 # Tutorial20 - Mesh shader

-This tutorial deomstrates how to use mesh shaders for frustum culling and LOD calculation.
+This tutorial deomstrates how to use mesh shaders to implement frustum culling and LOD calculation on the GPU.

-Mesh shader is designed to replace the old primitive generation pipeline with a vertex attribute fetch stage, vertex shader, tessellation shaders and geometry shader.</br>
+Mesh shader is designed to replace the old primitive generation pipeline with the vertex attribute fetch stage, vertex shader, tessellation shaders and geometry shader.</br>
-Amplification (task) shader adds a second indirection level, it can generate up to 65k mesh shader invocations and can be used for culling, LOD selection, etc.</br>
+Amplification (task) shader adds a second indirection level.
+It can generate up to 65k mesh shader invocations and can be used for culling, level-of-details (LOD) selection, etc.</br>
 Mesh shaders supported in DirectX 12.2 and as an extension in Vulkan.

+In this tutorial, we will use amplification shader stage to perform view-frustum culling and LOD selection.
+The mesh shader will be responsible for computing positions of the object and sending them for rasterization.
+Note that for the sake of simplicity in this tutorial we do not change the geometry based on the LOD, but only output it as a color.

 ## Amplification shader

+As we discussed above, amplification shader will be doing frustum culling and LOD selection.
-The amplification shader looks like a compute shader.
-We use 32 threads per group.
+The shader looks like a compute shader and uses 32 threads per group:

 ```hlsl
 #define GROUP_SIZE 32